Adult Day Care and Caregiver Support

 The combination of an adult day services program and staying at home can be a cost-effective and better way of caring for individuals with memory issues, as opposed to placement in a nursing home or memory care facility.
 Benefits for Adult Day Services participants include decreased social isolation, increased strength and endurance, sharpened cognitive skills, reduced frustration, and elevated emotional well-being.

 Since 1980, our fully licensed adult day service center has provided a personal connection, where your loved one is more than their challenges.
 Our staff gets to know each person so they can serve their unique needs and make them feel comfortable with their surroundings.
 With a staffing ratio of 1:6, each participant is assured of personal attention throughout the day.
 The Living Room offers stimulating activities such as games, music, social engagement, holiday celebrations, discussions, brain fitness, art/pet therapy and more.
 It’s also a place that offers you, the caregiver, peace of mind and respite.

 When is it Time to Consider Adult Day Care?

 Without support, many people wait too long to seek help.
 Caregivers need a connection to timely information and assistance.
 Some questions to consider are:

 - Does your family member or friend need help with daily tasks?

 - Does he or she have much less contact with friends and little interest in activities?

 - Are you frustrated, anxious, or confused about what to do?

 Caregiver Resource Center

-Caregivers who live with and care for someone with dementia or other medical challenges can experience extraordinary amounts of stress.
+Caregivers who live with and care for someone with dementia or other frailties of aging can experience extraordinary amounts of stress.
 Senior Friendship Centers offers support groups and classes, reference materials, a lending library, and access to local and state resources.